Jxgadheesan/Jxgadheesan/README.md

 ## ✨ A Little About Me

 * I see coding as a form of **art** — expressive, personal, and limitless.
-* Big fan of films, anime, journaling, reading, and drawing.
+* films, anime, journaling, reading, and drawing.
-* Gamer at heart — finished **Elden Ring** long ago but still in emotional recovery.
+* I play videogames

 ---